9 Different Types of Hawks in Arkansas

 They also eat carrion, reptiles, amphibians, and even small birds.
 During the winter, they will roost in large groups on trees and can often be seen sunning themselves on fence posts or utility poles.

 The Red-tailed Hawk is an important part of Arkansas’s ecosystem.
-They are beneficial predators that help keep rodent populations in check, thus helping to maintain crops.
+It is a beneficial predator that helps keep rodent populations in check, thus maintaining crops.

 They are also important scavengers, keeping our environment clean by eating carrion and other dead animals.